Fish Eaters: The Whys and Hows of Traditional Catholicism

 Linking Policy

-We don't fall for the idea that a given work is verboten simply because its author may have written other works that are questionable.
-That is an ad hominem fallacy and lacks charity; even the Index of Forbidden Books only banned individual works, not people or everything a given person ever wrote.
-If a lesbian atheist (like Camille Paglia, whose writings we often enjoy in spite of frequent obvious and vehement disagreement) writes a relevant, inoffensive essay, if Famous Apologist X who might have an animus against "trads" writes an article that any Catholic would find beneficial, if a dunderhead pundit who writes 99% nonsense comes up with a good one for once, etc., we might well link to the articles in question.
+I don't fall for the idea that a given work is verboten simply because its author may have written other works that are questionable.
+That is an ad hominem fallacy and lacks charity.
+If a lesbian atheist (like Camille Paglia, whose writings I often enjoy in spite of frequent obvious and vehement disagreement) writes a relevant, inoffensive essay, if Famous Apologist X who might have an animus against "trads" writes an article that any Catholic would find beneficial, if a dunderhead pundit who writes 99% nonsense comes up with a good one for once, etc., I might well link to the articles in question.

 Essays, like art, stand on their own, apart from the writers and artists involved, and they should be judged on their own merits (to think otherwise is to romanticize art and make it only about personal expression rather than about the True, Good, or Beautiful).
 The arrogant, Manichaean idea that there's an "us" -- the good, holy people who err not -- and a "them" -- the baddies who can do no good and speak no Truth -- has got to stop.
-We loathe it when we see it among trad-bashers, and we loathe it when we see it among trads.
+I loathe it when I see it among trad-bashers, and I loathe it when I see it among trads.
 Most people are good and bad, and do good and bad.
-This Truth informs our linking policy and we're sticking to it, even if to the chagrin of those Catholics who can't fathom why we'd link to an article in the SSPX's Angelus, or of some trads who hate that we'd link to an article written by "Mr. Hated Non-Trad Apologist," and so on.
-At this site's Offsite Links for Catholics and For Catholics pages, we try to provide information from which we believe all Catholics would benefit if they'd get over their holier-than-thou, "he's one of them!" gang-banging mentalities.
-We write -- and link -- for the typically educated, reasonable person of average intelligence whom we trust has read a few Catechisms and has some sort of clue as to how to separate the wheat from the chaff.
+This Truth informs my linking policy and I'm sticking to it, even if to the chagrin of those Catholics who can't fathom why I'd link to an article hosted at, say, a place like Commonweal.
+I try to provide information from which I believe all Catholics would benefit if they'd get over their holier-than-thou, unnecessarily divisive "he's one of them!" gang-banging mentalities.
+I write -- and link -- for the typically educated, reasonable person of average intelligence whom I trust has read a few Catechisms and has some sort of clue as to how to separate the wheat from the chaff.

 Do you accept donations?